swyddfa/esbonio/docs/lsp/getting-started.rst

    Treat warnings as errors.
 (Default: ``false``)

+Server Options
+^^^^^^^^^^^^^^

+The following options control the behavior of the language server as a whole.

+.. confval:: server.enableScrollSync (boolean)

+   When enabled, the server will inject line numbers into HTML build output making it possible for clients to implement synced scrolling.

+.. confval:: server.enableLivePreview (boolean)

+   When enabled, the server will report diagnostics and build projects taking into account the state of unsaved files.
+   **Note:** The server currently relies on the client to tell it when to build unsaved files by issuing a :command:`esbonio.server.build` command.

 .. confval:: server.logLevel (string)

    This can be used to set the level of log messages emitted by the server.